wynn0123/cap/docs/guide/effectiveness.md

 Every CAPTCHA can eventually be solved, whether by sophisticated bots or humans paid via CAPTCHA farms.
 The crucial difference lies in the _cost_ imposed on attackers.

-The goal is to make automated abuse prohibitively expensive while keeping the experience fast and virtually invisible for real users.
-Proof-of-work strikes an effective balance, deterring abuse by requiring computational effort rather than relying solely on human verification methods that bots continuously learn to mimic.
+The goal is to make automated abuse expensive while keeping the experience fast and virtually invisible for real users.
+Proof-of-work is a perfect balance, stopping abuse by requiring computational effort rather than relying solely on human verification methods that bots continuously learn to mimic.

 For a deeper dive into the technical aspects, you might find [this research paper](https://www.researchgate.net/publication/374638786_Proof-of-Work_CAPTCHA_with_password_cracking_functionality) useful.